A Statue of Ceres

-A Statue of Ceres is a c.1615 oil on oak panel by Peter Paul Rubens, now in the Hermitage Museum in St Petersburg.
+A Statue of Ceres is an oil on oak panel by Peter Paul Rubens, created c.
+1615.
 It shows putti offering garlands to a statue of the Roman fertility goddess Ceres.
+It is held in the Hermitage Museum, in St Petersburg.

-It was sold in the Hague for 1210 guilders in 1760 and eight years later was acquired in Brussels for the Hermitage from Carl de Coben's collection.
+It was sold in The Hague for 1210 guilders in 1760 and eight years later was acquired in Brussels for the Hermitage from Carl de Coben's collection.